 This contender weighs 13 ounces; it's lighter than most three-layer construction Gore-tex jackets but pretty average among Gore-tex Paclite models.
-While this jacket could be considered lightweight, there are lighter weight options, such as the Outdoor Research Helium II, which at 6.5 ounces, is half the weight.
-The lightest Gore-tex Paclite jacket that we tested was the Arc'teryx Beta SL, which is only two ounces lighter (11 ounces total) and also doesn't feature pit-zips (which is likely where a lot of the two-ounce weight difference went).
+While this jacket could be considered lightweight, there are lighter weight options, such as the Patagonia Storm Racer (6 oz), the Outdoor Research Helium II (6.5 oz), and the Black Diamond Fineline (7.5 oz), which are all half or nearly half the weight.
+The REI Drypoint GTX and the Arc'teryx Zeta SL are the lightest Gore-Tex jackets that we tested, with both weighing around 11 ounces; however, neither feature pit-zips, which is likely where much of the two-ounce weight difference can be accounted for.

 The Dryzzle uses a 50D face fabric which is slightly thicker than most rain jackets.
 Our testing team was impressed by the overall durability of the Dryzzle and think it's plenty durable enough for most backpacking and hiking uses.
 It would even be a good option for occasional mountaineering or backcountry skiing applications.
-Overall, we think it offers comparable toughness to the OR Foray and the Arc'tyerx Beta SL, though isn't quite as tough as the Marmot Minimalist.
+It offers comparable toughness to the OR Foray and the Arc'tyerx Zeta SL, though isn't quite as tough as the Marmot Minimalist.

 Similar to our weight comparison, this contender packs down reasonably small and offers better packability than most 3-layer Gore-Tex jackets.
 That said, it's pretty average among Gore-tex Paclite models and doesn't compress nearly as well as some Pertex or models that use a coated waterproof breathable insert.
 Though it's not as far off, it is likely only 10-20% larger than most of those models.
 It isn't a huge deal for most, but the Dryzzle doesn't compress into either of its pockets, unlike several other similar models that we reviewed.

-We think the Dryzzle is a pretty versatile shell; it is breathable and packable enough for everything from day hikes to extended backpacking trips.
-We think it's durable enough for climbing or backcountry ski trips, but think other models like the Marmot Minimalist, Outdoor Research Foray, or Arc'teryx Beta SL offer slightly better mobility and ventilation.
+The Dryzzle is a pretty versatile shell; it is breathable and packable enough for everything from day hikes to extended backpacking trips.
+It's also durable enough for climbing or backcountry ski trips, though other models like the Marmot Minimalist, Outdoor Research Foray, or Arc'teryx Zeta SL offer slightly better mobility and ventilation.
 How so?
 They are better for activities where those features become more paramount.
 While twice the price, we do think the material and design of the Dryzzle allows it to offer better performance at backcountry activities better when compared to the Marmot PreCip, The North Face Venture 2, or the Columbia Watertight II.

-At $200, this rain jacket is pretty average price wise when compared to many other Gore-Tex PacLite models on the market.
-It's slightly less expensive than the Outdoor Research Foray ($215) and a lot less expensive than the Arc'teryx Beta SL; it's identical in price to the Marmot Minimalist.
-While the Dryzzle is more expensive than nearly all models that feature a propitiatory coated waterproof-breathable fabric, the Gore-tex Paclite fabric offers superior breathability and long-lasting weather resistance (when compared to many of the less expensive coated models; we think for folks doing more than just walking around town, it's worth it.
+At $200, this rain jacket is an average price wise when compared to many other Gore-Tex PacLite models on the market.
+It's slightly less expensive than the Outdoor Research Foray and a lot less expensive than the Arc'teryx Zeta SL.
+While the Dryzzle is more expensive than nearly all models that feature a propitiatory coated waterproof-breathable fabric, the Gore-tex Paclite fabric offers superior breathability and long-lasting weather resistance (when compared to many of the less expensive coated models).
+For folks doing more than just walking around town, it's worth it.

 Conclusion and the Bottom Line

 The Dryzzle is an excellent all-around shell for everything from backpacking to urban rainy day adventures.
-At $200 it's reasonably priced.
-We think folks will be impressed with its longevity and superior breathability over other options like the Marmot PreCip, The North Face Venture 2, or the Patagonia Torrentshell.
+It's also reasonably priced.
+Folks will be impressed with its longevity and superior breathability over other options like the Marmot PreCip, The North Face Venture 2, or the Patagonia Torrentshell.